kasperpeulen/dart-now/README.md

 ### Getting started with a library

-If you have written a library, and you want users to be able to quickly started with it, then you could add those examples also to dartnow:
+If you have written a library, and you want users to be able to get quickly started with it, then you could add those examples also to dartnow, for example:

 https://gist.github.com/kasperpeulen/9b71b6f5f094e658043c